-Martin Kirsch (mlk47@cam.ac.uk) Donatas Kupciuanas (dk658@cam.ac.uk) Kyla Piccin (ksp38@cam.ac.uk) Chelsea Thorpe (cat67@cam.ac.uk) Steven Ward (sw986@cam.ac.uk) Zikun Yang (zy301@cam.ac.uk) Ayşe Zarakol (az319@cam.ac.uk)
+Donatas Kupciuanas (dk658@cam.ac.uk) Janani Mohan (jrm245@cam.ac.uk) Kyla Piccin (ksp38@cam.ac.uk) Steven Ward (sw986@cam.ac.uk) Zikun Yang (zy301@cam.ac.uk) Ayse Zarakol (az319@cam.ac.uk)

 Overview

 "Security" is a contested concept in international relations.
 To some analysts, it refers primarily to issues related to the use and control of military force.
 Others contend that this definition is unhelpfully narrow, and suggest that climate change, migration, and other transnational phenomena should also be understood as security issues.
 Much is at stake here: what we label security issues and what we don't may have serious implications for how we prioritize and approach different policy problems.